tristanbettany/WaysOfWorking/README.md

 This avoids the main project ever ending up becoming broken due to invalid or old dependancies.
 During active development of a feature dependancies should be symlinked in the vendor folder to avoid modifications of the composer.json file to include development branches.
-THis also removes the risk of those changes being merged which would cause a failure as soon as the development branch is merged and removed.
+This also removes the risk of those changes being merged which would cause a failure as soon as the development branch is merged and removed.

 ## Disadvantages and Benefits